 Bearish Candlestick Patterns

 Bearish patterns signal a build-up of selling pressure or exhaustion of an uptrend — a warning to close long positions or a short signal.
-Below are 19 patterns ranked by reliability, from the shooting star to the evening star.
+The 19 patterns below are grouped by candle count and ordered by reliability within each group.

-The value of a bearish pattern depends heavily on context.
-It is only reliable near a resistance level, in an overbought RSI region (typically above 70) or on above-average volume.
+Context decides the value here too.
+A bearish pattern is only reliable near a resistance level, in an overbought RSI region (typically above 70) or on above-average volume.
 On its own, a shooting star in a sideways market is noise — the same shooting star at the top of a long rally is a strong reversal signal.

 Bearish Engulfing